-The price differential between OT and CT, which has an impact on expected revenues, may also influence farmers' decision to adopt OT as motivated in the modeling section.
+The price differential between OT and CT has also an impact on expected revenues, as motivated in the modeling section.
 Official statistics regarding the price of organic products do not exist in France.
 We therefore make use of the information available in our FADN sample to compute a price index for organic products and build a variable that measures the price premium that farmers could get if they were switching to OF.
 This calculation is made under the assumption that the cropping pattern remains unchanged on the converting farm and that the entire crop area is converted.
 We are not aware of any study using such a variable to explain adoption.
+Pietola and Oude Lansink (2001) find that a 1% output price decrease increases the probability of choosing OT by 0.4%, but output price in their model is the same for both organic and conventional products.
 In our analysis we expect farmers with a higher expected price premium to have a higher probability to adopt OT.